Chris Stapleton: Solo studio albums

 Stapleton's debut solo album, Traveller, was released on May 5, 2015.
 It was recorded in Nashville's RCA Studio A. Stapleton co-produced the album with producer Dave Cobb.
-On the album he played guitar and sang with a live band made up of bass player J.T.
+On the album, Stapleton played guitar and sang with a live band made up of bass player J.T.
 Cure (from the Jompson Brothers), pedal steel player Robby Turner, drummer Derek Mixon, Mickey Raphael on harmonica, and wife Morgane Stapleton singing harmonies.
 Stapleton emphasized the importance of the band lineup that came together during the making and promotion of the record.
 He said his familiarity with Cure and Mixon (he had known and played with Cure for over 20 years), plus Cobb's producing, which included contributing acoustic guitar, had added to the richness of making the record.

-Stapleton composed the title track "Traveller" as he and his wife were driving through New Mexico on their way back to Nashville in a 1979 Jeep his wife had bought him, which they had flown to Phoenix, to acquire.
-His wife helped him to sift through 15 years of songs to pick nine to record.
+Stapleton composed the title track "Traveller" as he and his wife Morgane were driving through New Mexico on their way back to Nashville in a 1979 Jeep that Morgane had bought him, which they had flown to Phoenix, to acquire.
+She helped Stapleton to sift through 15 years of songs to pick nine to record.

 Stapleton won three awards at the 2015 Country Music Association Awards: Album of the Year, Male Vocalist of the Year, and New Artist of the Year.
 At the CMA Awards, he performed with Justin Timberlake his version of the song popularized as a David Allan Coe live-show staple, "Tennessee Whiskey", and Timberlake's "Drink You Away".
 This performance was considered a career-defining moment by music publications, and with his wins that night he was lifted to national prominence.
 In December 2015, Stapleton received the 2015 CMT Artists of the Year Breakout award during a live performance at the annual CMT Artists of the Year show.
 Traveller was nominated for the Grammy Award for Album of the Year and won the categories Best Country Album and Best Country Solo Performance.
 It also won the Academy of Country Music Award for Album of the Year and was the top selling country album of 2016.
 The album had sold a total of 2 million copies in the US by July 2017.